bonganim911/FunctionalTestingDemo/README.md

 # FunctionalTestingDemo
-This is a skeleton application to demotrate appium Android Functional Testing.
+This is a skeleton application to demostrate appium Android Functional Testing.

 ## Prerequites